couple or friends outsdie gardening

 Homeowners insurance may help pay for the cost of repairs if your home or another structure, such as a shed or fence, is damaged by a fallen tree.

 Homeowners insurance may help protect structures on your property even in situations where it doesn't cover the tree itself.
-For example, if a tree blows over in a strong wind and damages your shed, insurance would typically not cover the cost of replacing the tree, but it may help pay to repair the shed.
+For example, if a tree blows over in a strong wind and damages your shed, insurance will typically not cover the cost of replacing the tree, but it may help pay to repair the shed.

 If a tree falls on a structure on your property — a shed or fence, for instance — homeowners insurance may help pay to remove the fallen tree.
 However, the III says that if a tree falls on your property but doesn't damage any structures, insurance usually won't cover the cost of clearing away the tree.